HomeDev GuideRecipesAPI Reference

 Learn to structure your website effectively with Optimizely CMS 13.
 Organize content, define navigation, and optimize site hierarchy for better user experience.

-In the Optimizely Content Management System (CMS), the page tree structure is located in edit view under Pages.
-The root page is at the top of the structure, usually with one or more start pages directly underneath.
-The website's structure is made up of pages.
-By default, the page structure is reflected in the navigation menus.
-To simplify navigation, limit the submenu structure to a maximum of three levels.
+Optimizely Content Management System (CMS) organizes website content in a page tree structure, accessible in edit view from Pages.
+The root page sits at the top, with one or more start pages beneath it.
+The page structure determines the navigation menus by default.
+Limit the submenu structure to three levels to keep navigation manageable.

 Move a page

-Use drag and drop to move a page, or select Cut in the context menu for the page you want to move and select Paste for the destination page.
-You can also move pages using the keyboard commands CTRL+X for cut (on Mac: CMD+X), and CTRL+V for paste (on Mac: CMD+V).
+Drag and drop a page to move it, or select Cut from the context menu and then select Paste on the destination page.
+Keyboard commands also work: CTRL+X to cut (Mac: CMD+X) and CTRL+V to paste (Mac: CMD+V).

 Copy a page

-Press Ctrl (Windows) or Option (Mac) and drag and drop to copy a page, or select Copy in the context menu for the page, then select Paste for the destination page.
-You can also copy pages with keyboard commands: Ctrl+C (Windows) or Cmd+C (Mac), and Ctrl+V (Windows) or Cmd+V (Mac).
+Hold Ctrl (Windows) or Option (Mac) and drag a page to copy it.
+Alternatively, select Copy from the context menu, then select Paste on the destination page.
+Keyboard commands: Ctrl+C (Windows) or Cmd+C (Mac) to copy, and Ctrl+V (Windows) or Cmd+V (Mac) to paste.

-Subpages and associated media files in local page folders are copied, and the links point to the new copy of the page.
-Settings, such as dynamic properties and categories, are copied with the new page.
+CMS copies subpages and associated media files in local page folders.
+Links point to the new copy.
+Settings such as dynamic properties and categories transfer with the copied page.

 Remove content

-Removed folders, pages, blocks, and media files are moved to trash and are not publicly available on the website.
-Remember to update any links to removed content.
-When you remove a page, all underlying pages are removed.
+CMS moves removed folders, pages, blocks, and media files to the trash.
+They are not publicly available on the website.
+Update any links to removed content.
+Removing a page also removes all underlying pages.
 See Delete and restore content.

 Sort page order in menus

-- Select the parent page of the branch in the structure where you want to set the sorting.
+1. Select the parent page of the branch where you want to configure sorting.

-- Edit the page and select the Settings tab.
+2. Open the page for editing and select the Settings tab.

 Sort according to the sort index

-- If you drop a page under a different parent page (with the sort index set as sort order), the page is first moved, copied, and sorted.
-The page remains in the tree where it was first dropped.
+• If you drop a page under a different parent page that uses sort index sorting, CMS moves, copies, and sorts the page.
+The page remains where you dropped it.

 Sort according to sort index manually

-You can set the sort index manually for each child page.
-Open the page for editing, select the Settings tab, and change the number in the Sort index box.
-The sort index number must be an integer, but no restrictions exist.
-Work with whole tens or hundreds to insert additional pages between existing ones in the structure.
-Publish the page to apply changes to the structure.
+To set the sort index manually, open a child page for editing, select the Settings tab, and change the number in the Sort index field.
+The sort index number must be an integer.
+Use multiples of 10 or 100 so you can insert pages between existing ones.
+Publish the page to apply the change.